-- 16.1 When a province/territory has a reciprocity request from an Operator certified in another province/territory the following questions will be asked of the jurisdiction's certifying authority: - 1) Does the Operator currently hold a valid Operator's certificate? - 2) Is there currently any disciplinary or enforcement action against the Operator or any sanctions against the Operator? - 3) Is the Operator's certificate restricted or conditional? - 4) Expiry date of the certificate. - 16.2 Operators are required to declare if they are knowingly under disciplinary action from another jurisdiction. - 16.3 It is recommended that the certificate be renewed for the remaining period in the original certification to the maximum of the period allowed in the receiving province/territory.
+- When a province/territory has a reciprocity request from an operator certified in another province/territory the following questions will be asked of the jurisdiction's certifying authority: - 1) Does the operator currently hold a valid operator's certificate in good standing; - 2) Is there currently any disciplinary or enforcement action against the operator or any sanctions against the operator; - 3) Is the operator's certificate restricted or conditional; and - 4) Expiry date of the certificate. - 16.2 It is best practice to require an operator to declare if they are knowingly under disciplinary action from another jurisdiction. - 16.3 It is recommended that the certificate be renewed for the remaining period in the original certification to the maximum of the period allowed in the receiving province/territory.

-Approved: October 18, 2011

-Revised: December 16, 2011 June 6, 2017
+Approved: October 18, 2011 Revised: December 16, 2011

-17.0: Suspension or Revocation of Certification
+17: Suspension or Revocation of Certification